mayu-live/framework/ARCHITECTURE.md

   - `RemoveNode`
   - `ReplaceChildren` when child ID lists change
   - chunked updates using `Engine#update_budget`
-- `VAttributes` handles attribute/class/style diffs and callback listener registration.
-Callback wiring is not rendered into SSR HTML; it is sent as `SetListener`/`RemoveListener` commands.
+- `VAttributes` handles attribute/class/style diffs and retains callback listener descriptors. `VDocument` derives the dispatch index from committed VDOM state; callback wiring is not rendered into SSR HTML and is sent as `SetListener`/`RemoveListener` commands.

 ### Important invariants